BlueMap-Minecraft/BlueMapWiki/wiki/configs/Webserver.md

 _Default is_ `false`

 ### `format`
-The format of the webserver-acivity logs.
+The format of the webserver-activity logs.

 The syntax is the [Java String formatting](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html).